CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ![garden zoom ](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata04_07.png)
 Now you will access the georeferencing tools and match the scanned map to the OSM map.

-Under the Raster menu, select Georeferencer>Georeferencer:
+Under the Raster menu,<!--Georeferencer was not automatically activated on my version.
+May have to manually activate on others.--> select Georeferencer>Georeferencer:
 ![georeferencer ](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata04_08.png)

 The Georeferencer screen will open: